pycontribs/pyrax/docs/context_objects.md

     ctx.authenticate()

-This submits your credentials, and assuming that they are valid, get back a Service Catalog that contains all of the services and regions that your account is authorized to use.
+This submits your credentials, and assuming that they are valid, get back a Service Catalog that contains all of the services and regions that the authenticated user is authorized to use.

 If you have your password stored in your system's keychain, you can set your credentials and authenticate with a single call:

     ctx.keyring_auth({username})

 ## Working With Context Objects

 Once you have an authenticated context object, you can work with the various services (e.g., object storage, compute, databases) for each region that your provider offers.
 Examples of regions for Rackspace are **"DFW"**, **"LON"**, **"SYD"**, while HP offers regions such as **"region-a.geo-1"** and **"region-b.geo-1"**.

+Many OpenStack installations only have a single region.
+In those cases it might seem a little annoying to have to include that.

 ### Service Names